Upgrade sequence of the nodes

 Step 9

 All the patch releases are listed in the Patch drop-down list.
-We recommend that you choose the latest patch for the Cisco ISE release you are upgrading to.
+Choose the latest patch for the Cisco ISE release you are upgrading to.

 Step 10